mohamedabedR/Introduction-to-Semiconductor-Packaging/README.md

 - **High-Performance Computing (HPC)**: Multi-threaded and distributed simulations with batch runs, parameter sweeps, and optimization.
 - **Automation and Scripting**: Supports IronPython scripting and Ansys ACT extensions for custom workflows and applications.

+In this part of the lab the Tool was used is the Icapak

+## Setting Up A Flip-Chip BGA Package
+The package has a particular dimension.
+We are taking the default values for simulation and choosing the Flip chip BGA

+set up the Die and the substrate and the solder